 - (5) Builder.
-The Lemming that is made into a builder builds a bridge consisting of 12 steps,6 upwards and in the direction that it is currently facing.
+The Lemming that is made into a builder builds a bridge consisting of 12 steps,7 upwards and in the direction that it is currently facing.
 Bridges are made of a permeable material, which can later be dug through. - (6) Basher.
 The Lemming proceeds to "bash" horizontally in the direction that it is facing.
 If the material is permeable, then the Lemming will clear a path through the material which it and other Lemmings can walk though.
 The basher will stop bashing when it breaks through the permeable material to air, or when it encounters solid material. - (7) Digger.
-The Lemming starts to dig vertically downwards, stopping when it breaks through into air or hits solid material.
+The Lemming starts to dig vertically downwards, stopping when it breaks through into air or hits solid material. - (8) Miner.
+Like digger and basher, the Lemming digs through permeable material.
+Miners dig in a diagonal direction, down and in the direction the Lemming was facing when it was made into a miner.
+Mining stops when the miner breaks through to air or solid material.